-> For example, transparency of progress is one of the biggest hurdles that first time remote teams face.
+For example, transparency of progress is one of the biggest hurdles that first-time remote teams face.
 Yet tools such as burn-down charts provide immensely better progress transparency than most teams have ever had before.

-The trick is to get disciplined and structured about using them and to build them in to the daily workflow.
-Many will protest about the time it takes to do this, while ignoring the huge time penalty that comes from a lack of coordination without it.
-It’s worth asking a few simple questions about how much time is wasted through work that never gets used, re-work that is required due to misunderstandings, time spent waiting for decisions or missed deadlines from other teams.
+The trick is to get disciplined and structured about using them and to build them into the daily workflow.
+Many will protest about the time it takes to do this while ignoring the huge time penalty that comes from a lack of coordination without it.
+It’s worth asking a few simple questions about how much time is wasted through work that never gets used, re-work that is required due to misunderstandings, time spent waiting for decisions, or missed deadlines from other teams.
 Structured sharing of information by forming habits with a richer digital toolset pays off.

-In truth, the points above relate to avoiding rather than solving problems, and they shift the curve instead of flatten it.
+In truth, the points above relate to avoiding rather than solving problems, and they shift the curve instead of flattening it.
 The reality is that it will always be difficult to solve difficult problems from afar, but richer tools help us combine our collective intelligence in a way that definitely helps.

 Becoming even better for the future

 None of the challenges here are exclusive to remote working.
-Every team struggles at one time or another with differences over goals, lack of trust or the ability to solve particularly knotty problems.
+Every team struggles at one time or another with differences over goals, lack of trust, or the ability to solve particularly knotty problems.

 But working remotely is forcing us to challenge these problems and the way that we deal with them more intensively.
 The Coronavirus crisis is not so much creating changes in our workplaces, but accelerating trends that were already happening.
 Change that could have taken 10 years or more will now happen far more quickly.
 So it is time to prepare for that.